Skip to main content

 cifuzz init

-CI Fuzz will the project as a Maven project and provide instructions how to configure your project to enable fuzz testing.
+CI Fuzz automatically recognizes Maven as the build system of the project and provides instructions on how to configure your project to enable fuzz testing.

 <build>